-Nowadays there are different contours of these games, including many people who turned passion into business; there are many possibilities, from playing online arcade by placing bets on sites like those reviewed in Compara Casinos - something big in both Brazil and Japan -, selling various dolls of your favorite characters both over the internet and in physical stores - the famous 'geek' stores - or participate in anime competitions with interesting prizes.
+Nowadays there are different contours of these games, including many people turned passion into business; there are many possibilities, from playing arcade online by placing bets on sites like the ones reviewed in Compara Casinos – something big both in Brazil and in Japan -, to selling several dolls of your favorite characters both over the internet and in physical stores – the famous 'geek' stores – or participate in anime competitions with interesting prizes.

 It's great that times change, but we're talking about a time when these options didn't exist, and the modern thing was to have a Master System - or a Nintendo (definitely not what we know today), but it was even more common go to the corner of the house and play at the arcade.

 Although we have a lot of news nowadays, we decided to list Japanese classics that survived the changes and that apparently we will still hear for a long time.
 Although the list is long, we choose only three, otherwise we would be in it for days.
 Are they: